Are you ready to buy a house?

-I think it’s best when you can actually get what you want without having to settle for the 2 bedroom shack just to please everyone else.
+I think it’s best to get what you want without settling for the two-bedroom shack to please everyone else.

-Save some money, maybe start a blog but do something that can make you more money.
+Save some money, maybe start a blog but do something to make you more money.

 Please do not think that your 9-5 is the best thing out there because you are no different than that minimum wager dude down the street.

-Buying a house does not mean anything and it definitely does not determine your wealth.
+Buying a house does not mean anything and does not determine your wealth.

 So before you buy a house, consider the points mentioned in this post.

-I am no financial expert and I don’t care to be one.
+I am no financial expert and don’t care to be one.

 At the end of the day, you will know if buying a house is right for you.

-You make the decisions and you decide how you want to live and no one else.
+You make the decisions and decide how you want to live and no one else.

-Now you tell me, is buying a house really your best option…right now?
+Now you tell me, is buying a house your best option…right now?